eastrd/ArchivEye/README.md

 ### First Time Setup

 During the first-time setup, you will need to configure the tool by specifying the paths to the installed Tesseract and GhostScript tools.
-Use the Select buttons for Tesseract and GhostScript:
+Use the Select buttons for `Tesseract` and `GhostScript`:

 - For `Tesseract`, select the folder `Tesseract-OCR`

 - For `GhostScript`, be sure to select the folder that is inside `gs` but not `gs` itself, in the time of releasing this version of ArchivEye, mine would be `gs10.01.1`

 Don't worry if you accidentally select the wrong paths, the `Validate & Proceed` button will validate the paths to make sure the paths are correct before we start indexing PDFs.
-It will also automatically run both the Ghostscript and Tesseract binaries on a dummy PDF to make sure these third party tools are working as expected
+It will also automatically run both the `Ghostscript` and `Tesseract` binaries on a dummy PDF to make sure these third party tools are working as expected

 ![First Time Setup Screenshot](/screenshots/precheck.png)